A personal Meditation Journey

 Over the course of 5 weeks my meditation had been gathering momentum allowing me to clearly see and truly understand the clear separation from each emotional state we find our minds floating between.
 If frustration was to take hold it seemed laughable to become all consumed with an experience I am clearly not.
 Just having.
 And as instantly with the spontaneity of a new born star or the very start of the thought itself it vanishes it is let go of.

-My life just as anyone else’s life will naturally experience these emotional ups and downs these roller coaster of events, moments of doubt, anger, happiness, elation, loneliness or frustration, any of these emotional responses are just lurking there ready to consume our mind, no one is infallible or immune, but logically can we say that we are anger or happiness, isn’t it a more logical response to realise I am experiencing a moment of happiness, to experience a moment of anger but never lay claim to that which we experience.
+My life just as anyone else’s life will naturally experience these emotional ups and downs, these roller coaster of events, moments of doubt, Anger, happiness, elation, Anxiety, Depression, loneliness or frustration, any of these emotional responses are just lurking there ready to consume our mind, no one is infallible or immune, but logically can we say that we are anger or happiness, isn’t it a more logical response to realise I am experiencing a moment of happiness, to experience a moment of anger but never lay claim to that which we experience.

-I live with limited resources and funds, myself and Marley rely completely on the universe, we are on a spiritual path of ones less travelled, everyday has become our gift and every moment more alive because of it, the more we let go the more freeing and freedom it brings.
-I choose this life because I wish to seek enlightenment, I have given up the trappings of modern society over a year and a half ago and choose to wander.
+I live with limited resources and funds, myself and Marley Moo rely completely on the universe, we are on a spiritual path of ones less travelled, everyday has become our gift and every moment more alive because of it, the more we let go the more freeing and freedom it brings.
+I choose this life because I wish to seek enlightenment, I have given up the trappings of modern society and choose to wander.